sherlockmax/NsqContainerShip/readme.md

 ncs.sh create channel 'topic1' 'channel1'
 ```

-### 4. open a new terminal, and create listener to listen the channel
+### 4. Open a new terminal, and create listener to listen the channel

 ```bash
 ncs.sh listen 'topic1' 'channel1'
 ```

-### 5. send message to topic, and listener will recive the message
+### 5. Send message to topic, and listener will recive the message

 ```bash
 ncs.sh send 'topic1' 'this is a testing message.'